 Bloom Time: Summer

-Alcea rosea is a robust biennial or short-lived perennial plant up to 7 feet (2.1 m) tall, with shallowly lobed, rounded leaves and long erect racemes of open funnel-shaped flowers up to 4 inches (10 cm) across.
-The flowers are a range of colors from white to dark red, including pink, yellow and orange.
+Alcea rosea is a robust biennial or short-lived perennial plant with shallowly-lobed, rounded leaves and long, erect racemes of open funnel-shaped flowers up to 4 inches (10 cm) in diameter.
+The flowers range from white to dark red, including pink, yellow, and orange.
 The plant may flower during its first year when sown early.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).